mattcroat/joy-of-code/posts/test-your-site-in-every-browser/test-your-site-in-every-browser.md

 > ⚠️ For Linux use Epiphany to test for Safari because Playwright only supports Ubuntu 20.04 LTS at the time of writing this, so you would have to use [Boxes](https://wiki.gnome.org/Apps/Boxes) on unsupported Linux distributions.

-Here is how to set up up Playwright.
+Here is how to set up Playwright.

 1\.
 Initialize a new project inside an empty repository.